Singapore fintech Nium to acquire Wirecard Forex India

 Wirecard Forex offers foreign currency exchange, pre-paid card and remittance services across India.

-The firm is licenced by the Reserve Bank of India as an Authorized Category II Money Exchange Dealer (AD II).
+The firm is licensed by the Reserve Bank of India as an Authorized Category II Money Exchange Dealer (AD II).

 The acquisition includes Wirecard’s AD II licence, allowing Nium to provide payment services across the subcontinent, including currency conversion, money transfer and pre-paid card issuance.